-SUMMER FLOUNDER (fluke) fishing is fair for "keepers" in Long Island Sound.
-The area north of Montauk Point (40-80 feet) and the southside of Block Island is producing good numbers of fish...fluke up to 11.25 pounds this week.
-Mid to western LIS anglers are still reporting good numbers of sub-legal sized fish and a few keepers mixed in, up to 6 pounds.
-(Norwalk/Stratford/New Haven/Woodmont area).
-Fluke spots include south shore of Fishers Island (Isabella Beach, Wilderness Point), Watch Hill to Napatree Point, off the Stonington breakwater, mouth of the Mystic River to Groton Long Point, Thames River channel, Gardiners Bay over to Greenport, NY, Twotree Channel, Black Point/Niantic Bay, Long Sand Shoal, Westbrook-Clinton area, Falkner Island area, New Haven Harbor to West Haven, off the mouth of the Housatonic River, Norwalk Islands, and across over to Port Jefferson, NY.
+SUMMER FLOUNDER (fluke) fishing is good in Long Island Sound.
+Better around Block Island Sound and off Montauk.
+Mid to western LIS anglers are reporting good numbers of smaller, sub-legal sized fish and a few keepers mixed in, up to 8 pounds.
+(Darien/Stratford/New Haven/Woodmont area).
+You got to put your time in and be mobile moving from spot to spot.
+Fishing deeper tends to improve your chances for a "doormat" fluke.
+Fluke spots include south shore of Fishers Island (Isabella Beach, Wilderness Point), Watch Hill to Napatree Point, off the Stonington breakwater, mouth of the Mystic River to Groton Long Point, Lower Thames River channel, Gardiners Bay over to Greenport, NY, Twotree Channel, Black Point/Niantic Bay, Long Sand Shoal, Westbrook-Clinton area, Falkner Island area, New Haven Harbor to West Haven, off the mouth of the Housatonic River, Norwalk Islands, and across over to Port Jefferson, NY.
 Try drifting with a white or pink Bucktail Jig and attach a Berkely 3"- 4" Gulp Mullet in chartreuse, white or pink color.
-Fresh squid and or silversides (spearing) have also been producing.
+Fresh squid and or silversides (spearing) have also been producing some nice fluke.
 Minimum size is 18 inches and the daily creel limit is 5 fish per person.

-BLACK SEA BASS fishing is phenomenal everywhere in Long Island Sound.
+BLACK SEA BASS fishing continues to be excellent everywhere in Long Island Sound.
 Fishing over any deep water structure (gnarly bottom preferred) in 30 to 110 ft around slack tide will produce some trophy-sized "humpbacks".
-Fish shallower and you will catch plenty of keeper-sized sea bass along with fluke and sea robins.
+Fish shallower and you will catch some keeper-sized sea bass along with fluke, sea robins and smooth dogfish (aka sandsharks).
 It's important to continue to move from structure to structure to find these beautiful and awesome eating fish.
 Remember, CT black sea bass regulations are as follows...15 inch min. length, 5 fish daily limit from May 1st to December 31st.
 Berkely Gulp (swimming mullet), on a jig along with squid with a spinner works great for these "Bucketmouths".
 Clams and sandworms also work well.
 New York waters are open now.

 SCUP (porgy) fishing is very good in Long Island Sound.
-Like sea bass...they are everywhere.
+Like sea bass...they are very abundant.
 Hook up with your local party/charter boat to get into some of the best fishing ever!
-These scup are very large and delicious to eat!
-Seriously, try fishing for some "reef slammers" and enjoy some great fishing...there are lots of scup around for all.
-Porgies measuring 13-18 inches ("hubcap size") have been caught!
-Porgy fishing has also been reported at these shore fishing locations: Rocky Neck State Park, Harkness Memorial State Park, Meigs Point Hammonassett and Fort Trumbull State Park.
+Porgy fishing has also been reported at these shore fishing locations: Rocky Neck State Park, Harkness Memorial State Park, Meigs Point Hammonassett, Sherwood Island State Park and Fort Trumbull State Park.
 Locate your favorite Enhanced Shore Fishing Opportunities for these hard fighting and excellent eating "Reef Slammers".
 These "panfish of the sea" are easily caught on sandworms/cut squid or any other small piece of bait.

-WEAKFISH fishing continues to keep on getting better with good numbers of 24-28 inch size fish being caught in the east.
+WEAKFISH fishing is good with 20-34 inch size fish being caught in the east and central sound.
 Central and western sound catches are improving as the population rebounds from low abundance.
-Good fishing in Niantic, New Haven Harbor by the breakwaters over to Woodmont/Milford Point and along Stratford shoals.
+Many are caught while anglers bottom fish for fluke.
+Good fishing in Niantic, New Haven Harbor by the breakwaters over to Woodmont/Milford Point and along Stratford shoals to Darien.
 One of the best eating saltwater fish you will ever catch.